Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 Photo shows a rock marbled brown and black with multiple indentations and irregular, pockmarked features containing fossilized corms and rhizoids.
 A circle appears around a few large features to indicate the fossilized corms.

 Figure 25.5 Early vascular plant fossils.
 This Rhynie chert (a) contains fossilized material from vascular plants.
-Reconstruction of Cooksonia (b), the plant forms inside the circle. (credit b: modification of work by Peter Coxhead based on original image by “Smith609”/Wikimedia Commons; scale-bar data from Matt Russell)
+Reconstruction of Cooksonia (b), is shown based upon the fossilized remains inside the circle in (a). (credit b: modification of work by Peter Coxhead based on original image by “Smith609”/Wikimedia Commons; scale-bar data from Matt Russell)

 Career Connection